 There is no room for pretense in recruit training.
 As weeks pass, every individual’s strengths and weaknesses become transparent and obvious in this environment.
 Drill instructors observe carefully and assess personalities quickly, accurately.
 The opportunity to lead is rotated, distributed, to see how those responsibilities are managed.

 Angel Mendez was quietly efficient.
 Physical fitness is a high priority in recruit training (and remains so throughout one’s enlistment in the Marine Corps).
 Mendez had no problem with the physical training, with running while carrying combat equipment, with the swimming qualification.
-Another high priority in recruit training is the rifle range, and Angel (who was not familiarized with firearms before his enlistment) qualified as a marksman in recruit training.
+Another high priority in recruit training is the rifle range, and Angel (who was not familiarized with firearms before his enlistment) qualified as a marksman with the M14 rifle in recruit training.